pecs2018/pecs2018.github.io/registration.md

 [Home](./) | [Travel](./travel) | [Abstract submission](./submissions) | [Program](./program) | [Registration](./registration)

 Registration for the meeting will be $550, increasing to $650 after July 15, 2018.
-Please register here (link to be provided soon).
+Please register [here](https://secure.touchnet.com:443/C21490_ustores/web/product_detail.jsp?PRODUCTID=10320).

 Registration fees include the conference facilities, a continental breakfast, lunch at the meeting, morning and afternoon coffee breaks, and some evening social activities.